AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-4.md

 ---

-# Getting Started with AEM Sites Chapter 4 - Developing with the Style System{#getting-started-with-aem-sites-chapter-developing-with-the-style-system}
+# Chapter 4 - Developing with the Style System {#developing-with-the-style-system}

 Covers using the Style System to extend Core Components with brand-specific CSS and advanced policy configurations of the Template Editor.
 Content Fragments are also integrated to create long form article text.

 ## Prerequisites {#prerequisites}

-This is Chapter 4 of the multi-part tutorial. ** [Chapter 3 can be found here](chapter-3.md) **and an ** [overview can be found here](/help/getting-started-wknd-tutorial-develop/getting-started-wknd-tutorial-develop.md)**.
+This is Chapter 4 of the multi-part tutorial.
+[Chapter 3 can be found here](chapter-3.md) and an [overview can be found here](getting-started-wknd-tutorial-develop.md).

 You can check out the finished code on [**GitHub**](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the solution package:

+## Objective

+1. Understand how to use the Style System to apply brand-specific CSS to AEM Core Components.
+2. Learn about BEM notation and how it can be used to carefully scope styles.
+3. Use Content Fragments to support long-form article content.
+4. Apply advanced policy configurations with Editable Templates.

 ## Article Template Planning {#component-planning}